Preschoolers (3-5 Years)

 - Tell your child why it is important to stay out of traffic.
 Tell them not to play in the street or run after stray balls.

 - Be cautious when letting your child ride a tricycle.
-Keep them on the sidewalk and away from the street and always ensure your child a helmet.
+Keep them on the sidewalk and away from the street and always ensure your child wears a helmet.

 - Check outdoor playground equipment.
 Make sure there are no loose parts or sharp edges.